sidamos/Marlin/README.md

 ## Features
-This builds on the Marlin 2.0.x branch and Marlin's example config for the Ender 2 Pro.
+This builds on the Marlin 2.0.x branch and Marlin's example config for the Ender 2 Pro and some configs have been copied from the Creality 2.0.6.0 GitHub repository.
 It has additional features enabled.

 Not all features have been tested!